uablrek/rock-computer/README.md

 120SEK (~$12).
 They can't do 1.5Mbps, but 115200 is totally sufficient, and
 since we build `u-boot` we can set the default baud-rate.

+**Update**: One of my Oiyagai Debug Cable has broken already, and the device is lost about twice a day and has to be removed/re-inserted.
+  You might want to avoid the cheap stuff.

 ```
 #sudo apt install minicom
 alias minicom='minicom -w -t xterm -l -R UTF-8'